motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

     ]
     ```

-    Unfortunately, for some reason spark can't create 3 executors with 5 vCores (which is quite strange, because by default Spark created 4 exectuors with 4 vCores each), so it only create 2 executors per machine which results in underperformance.
+    Unfortunately, for some reason spark cannot create 3 executors with 5 vCores (which is quite strange, because by default Spark created 4 exectuors with 4 vCores each), so it only create 2 executors per machine which results in underperformance.
 We can see that instead of 59, only 40 executors were created.

     ![figure 16](./img/executors_config1.png)